PravinMudaliyar49/sessions/02-09-24/README.md

 #### HTML

-- Hypertext is a fancy way of saying the text is linked to other things like other text, pages, websites, etc.
+- Hypertext is a fancy way of saying the text is linked to some other thing like text, pages, websites, etc.
-- A markup language is used to present information whereas programming language is used to give instructions to a computer.
+- A markup language is used to present information whereas programming language is used to give instructions to the computer.

 #### tags vs elements